beezwax/fmrest-ruby/README.md

 FileMaker 16's Data API is not supported (but you shouldn't be using it anyway).

+If you're looking for a Ruby client for the legacy XML/Custom Web Publishing try the fabulous [ginjo-rfm gem](https://github.com/ginjo/rfm) instead.

 ## Installation

 Add this line to your Gemfile: